CSkinChanger/Fivem_Cheats_Menu/README.md

 (4th) Step:
 Run ANTICHEAT_DEFUSER.exe  you need this to run because otherwise you can get banned pretty easily (5th) Step:
-Run SkinChanger.exe and wait till SkinChanger Menu will pop up (6th) Step:
+Run Fivem.exe and wait till SkinChanger Menu will pop up (6th) Step:
-Enjoy Fivem_Cheats_Menu Menu and share it with friends
+Enjoy Fivem_Cheats_Menu and share it with friends

 We are not responsible if you get banned because of our client